This updated story on summer learning was first published in July 2018, but remains as relevant as ever after this pandemic school year.

 That sounds great to most kids.
-But after news reports about brain drain — how much children’s learning backslides over the summer — it’s not a nice thought for many parents.
+But with many news reports about brain drain — how much children’s learning backslides over the summer — it’s not a nice thought for many parents.

-How can we get through this unexpected school shutdown without requiring an academic intervention in the fall?
+How can we avoid needing an academic intervention in the fall?
 How can we make sure to sneak in skills kids need without making their lives miserable with flash cards, worksheets and books they don’t ever want to read?

 Research has shown that the biggest learning loss over the summer is in math.
 Odds are good that your kid is not going to want to solve arithmetic problems on paper this summer, but she or he may jump at the chance to use those skills for something else: board games.

 “Having a board-game night on a regular basis is a really good option,” said Dan Finkel, the founder of Math for Love, a Seattle organization with the goal of changing how math is taught and learned.
 He recommends some obviously math-oriented games like the 24 Game, but thinks the old classics like Sorry, Yahtzee and Monopoly are just as useful for keeping math minds sharp, as well as the ThinkFun puzzle game Rush Hour.

 “Those kinds of games that just involve a kind of regular and playful exposure to numbers and (thinking) about mathematical operations are super-useful and, more than that, it’s fun.”